We’ve all heard the story of the child who goes to school and comes home disappointed after his first day.

 Sound like a lot of work?

-Editable word work activities are a huge time saver.
+Editable sight word activities are a huge time saver.
 When I need centers that have the right words for my kids, editable packs are my ‘go to’.
 I can easily create a range of sight word practice activities, all with the words I need.

 To make a sight word center, I simply type in the words I want once to generate them on each activity sheet or game.

-I print off what I need, save the pack or if I don’t want those words again I just close it.
+I print off what I need, save the pack, or if I don’t want those words again I just close it.
 When the pack is reopened, the editable field is clear, ready to type in the words I need for another reading group or child.

 As quickly as that, I have games and activities that are differentiated for the needs of every child in my class.

-Editable Sight Words for Fall
+Editable Sight Word Activities for Fall

 If you’re getting ready for some fun fall activities, you’re going to love this pack as much as I do.
 (But if you’re looking for winter activities, read this blog post.)

-It allows for up to six words new words.
+It allows for up to six new words.
 If you’re only covering two or three new words that week, use the remaining spaces to include revision words.
 There are no guarantees that because you’ve introduced a new word to a child one week they’re going to remember it the following week.

 Studies show that the average child requires between four and fourteen exposures to automatize the recognition of a new word so it’s important that revision words are always included in your activities.